-Blend healthcare skills, IT skills and leadership skills into a powerful career
+Blend healthcare, IT, and leadership skills into a powerful health informatics career

-UNE’s College of Graduate and Professional Studies is uniquely positioned to offer advanced degrees in Health Informatics due to our long-established leadership in the health and medicine fields, as well as our rich history of delivering robust online health science education programs.
+UNE Online is uniquely positioned to offer advanced degrees in Health Informatics due to our long-established leadership in the health and medicine fields, as well as our rich history of delivering robust online health science education programs.
 Our programs, at both the master's and graduate certificate level, prepare students with the skills they need for successful health informatics careers.

 You will be able to gain a competitive edge in the rapidly changing healthcare environment with an advanced degree in Health Informatics.
 You will gain the skills to make an immediate impact within your organization and play a vital role in the evolution of the healthcare industry as a whole, setting you up for a successful health informatics career.

-Growing demand for highly trained health informatics professionals
+Growing demand for highly trained health informatics career professionals

 Geared toward working professionals - increase your earning power

-A 2012 study by AHIMA found that the average salary for a health informatics professional with a Master’s degree was $20,000 more annually than those with a Bachelor’s.
+A 2012 study by AHIMA3 found that the average salary for a health informatics professional with a Master’s degree was $20,000 more annually than those with a Bachelor’s.

 Who should enroll?